About us...

 Beneficials...

 Planting flowers alongside your crops attracts bees and other pollinators as well as predators such as the lacewing wasp.
-Just a few of the beneficial plants in our garden are cornflowers, Californian poppies, petunias, nasturtiums, dahlias and marigolds.
-Marigolds and nasturtiums have the added bonus of being a tasty addition to your salads!
+Just a few of the beneficial plants in our paddocks are cornflowers, Californian poppies, petunias, nasturtiums, dahlias and marigolds.
+We also use a "pollinator" mix with Crimson Clover, Vetch, Lupins, Radish, Beans, Peas, Linseed, Phacelia, Triticale, Sunflowers, Black Mustard and Yellow Mustard to name a few.
+Flowers like Marigolds and Nasturtiums have the added bonus of being a tasty addition to your salads!

 Why crop rotation?